marcusoftnet/marcusoftnet.github.io/_posts/2008-04-22-great-silverlight-20-tutorial.md

 feelings on doing complex WebGUI.
 In short i think it is stupid - and also i have never met a developer yet who can show me a robust and simple way of managing the events of a web page.
-It is always, always fixes like; hidden fields, setting stuff in <span id="SPELLING_ERROR_2" class="blsp-spelling-error">prerender etc etc.
+It is always, always fixes like; hidden fields, setting stuff in prerender etc etc.

 So my personal opinion of this is - don't do it!
 Web is for simple